Acid Reflux: Symptoms, Causes and Treatment

 There is a very well balance in the attraction of the magnetic beads.

-The attraction is less for the food to pass through from the esophagus to stomach but strong enough to prevent acid reflux from the stomach back to the esophagus.
+The attraction is less for the food to pass through from the esophagus to stomach but strong enough to prevent the contents from the stomach back to the esophagus.

 Transoral incisionless fundoplication (TIF)